Random Policy Evaluation Uncovers Policies of Generative Flow Networks: Rectified Random Policy Evaluation

-{\textbf{Empirical Validation.}} Consider the tree-structured DAG as shown in Figure~\ref{fig:tree_example}(a), where the blue squares represent terminal states $x$ associated with rewards $R(x)$.
-To validate our theoretical findings, we compare the state flow function $F(s)$ in GFlowNets using the original reward function $R(x)$, with the state value function $V(s)$ for a uniform policy using transformed rewards $R'(x)$.
-As demonstrated in Figure~\ref{fig:tree_example}(b), we observe that the state flow function and the state value function for the initial state $s_0$ are identical, both providing an estimate of the total flow.
-For other states, we discover that by dividing the state value function $V(s)$ by the product of the number of available actions in the parent states of $s$, we obtain scaled $V(s)$ that are indeed equivalent to the state flow function $F(s)$.
-This provides a new perspective on how RL can be employed to achieve reward-matching (as opposed to the typical reward-maximization ability), in contrast to its typical reward-maximization capability.
-It is worth noting that different from~\citep{tiapkin2024generative}, we do not consider $\log P_B$ as intermediate rewards, but instead use a transformed terminal reward, where the scaling factor can be easily computed when we collect the trajectory.
-More details about the comparison results can be found in Appendix~\ref{app:tree_com}.
+{\textbf{Empirical Validation.}} Consider a tree-structured DAG as shown in Figure~\ref{fig:tree_example}(a), where terminal states $x$ (blue squares) are associated with rewards $R(x)$.
+To validate our theoretical findings, we compare the flow function $F(s)$ obtained through flow iteration using the original reward $R(x)$ with the value function $V(s)$ computed through policy evaluation of a uniform policy using transformed rewards $R'(x)$.
+The resulting flows $F(s)$ and values $V(s)$ for each state are illustrated in Figure~\ref{fig:relations}(a) and Figure~\ref{fig:relations}(c), respectively.
+As summarized in Figure~\ref{fig:tree_example}(b), both $F(s_0)$ and $V(s_0)$ yield identical values, correctly estimating the total flow.
+For all other states, $F(s)$ exactly matches $V(s)$ after accounting for the scaling factor $\prod_{i=0}^{t-1}A(s_i)$.
+This empirically confirms that standard policy evaluation for a simple random policy, when configured with our transformed reward structure, learns the same flow functions for achieving the reward-matching capability as GFlowNets.
+Our approach differs from~\citep{tiapkin2024generative} in that we do not consider $\log P_B$ as intermediate rewards and operate in the log-scale, where we instead directly use a transformed terminal reward and a scaling factor computed when we collect the trajectory.
+This can be illustrated in Figure~\ref{fig:relations}(b), which shows the result of the MaxEnt RL formulation~\citep{tiapkin2024generative} that requires intermediate reward corrections ($r=0$ here due to the tree structure, which can be non-zero in non-tree structured DAG cases) at each transition and operates in log-scale.